Mairaj001/Face-Recognition-Liveliness-detector/README.md

    ```

 2. **Face Recognition**:
-   - The system will capture a face and match it using the Silent-Face-Recognition library.
+   - The system will capture a face and match it using the Face-Recognition library.

 3. **Liveliness Detection**:
    - The anti-spoofing model will validate whether the face is real or a spoof.